Allocation of Judicial Matters under the NCF

 The individual docket system remains in place and is an integral feature of the management of the Court's work under the NCF.

-The essential element of the individual docket system is that a case is allocated to the docket of a particular judge at or about the time of filing with the intention that, subject to any necessary reallocation, it will remain with that judge for case management and disposition.
+The general principle underlying the individual docket system is that a case is allocated to the docket of a particular judge at or about the time of filing with the intention that, subject to any necessary reallocation, it will remain with that judge for case management and disposition.

 - Savings in time and cost resulting from the Docket Judge's familiarity with the case.
 The system seeks to eliminate the necessity to explain the case afresh each time it comes before a judge.